Pelorojo/NFSUServerChanger/README.md

 # NFSU Server Changer
-NFSU Server Changer is a script mod which can change the gameserver without HEX editing the .exe file manually.
+NFSU Server Changer is a script mod which can change the gameserver without HEX editing the .exe file manually, but also features renaming EATrax, see .ini file for details.

-There is only one option yet:
+There are following options:

+Game server:
 + Host (-name or IP)

+Trax Renamer:
++ NoQuotes

 # Download
 You can [download Server Changer](https://github.com/Pelorojo/NFSUServerChanger/releases) from Releases page, or from [onlyami.ga](https://onlyami.ga/files).